x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

   Get-DistributionGroup <Name> | Format-List Name,RecipientTypeDetails,PrimarySmtpAddress
   ```

-### Use Exchange Online PowerShell to change security group properties
+### Use Exchange Online PowerShell to change mail-enabled security group properties

 Use the **Get-DistributionGroup** and **Set-DistributionGroup** cmdlets to view and change properties for security groups.
 Advantages of using Exchange Online PowerShell are the ability to change the properties that aren't available in the EAC and to change properties for multiple security groups.
 For information about which parameters correspond to which distribution group properties, see the following articles: